LeBazarDeBryan/Earning/README.md

 <details><summary><h2>About</h2></summary>

 This is a little repositorie to win some money easily.
 Each website is verified by me before being added and being verified by ***Félix***, *The Checker!* It's a little bot that work everyday at 11 AM or when there's update.
 He verify all the link to see if it's down or not.
+He usually take ~5 minutes to verify everything, including the test tab below.

 | Website | Link | Bot |
 |---------|------|-----|
 | Test    | <a href="https://example.com">✔️</a> | [![Félix, The Checker.](https://github.com/LeBazarDeBryan/Earning/actions/workflows/link.yml/badge.svg)](https://github.com/LeBazarDeBryan/Earning/actions/workflows/link.yml) |

-The symbol in the link tab should be "✔️", If it's not, there's a problem and I'm probably trying to fix it.
+The symbol in the **Link** tab should be "✔️", If it's not, there's a problem and I'm probably trying to fix it.

 </details>
 </div>